raulfraile/distill/README.md

 * Extract files from `bz2`, `gz`, `phar`, `rar`, `tar`, `tar.bz2`, `tar.gz`, `tar.xz`, `7z`, `xz`
 and `zip` archives.
 * Different uncompression methods under the hood: PHP extensions and command line binaries.
-* Strategy to choose the right file in case there are more than 1 format available.
+* Strategy to choose the right file in case there are more than one available format.
 Strategies can be based on minimizing bandwidth or optimizing uncompression speed.

 ## Installation